gdzierzon/pluralsight-advanced-power-bi/README.md

-# pluralsight-advanced-power-bi
-Demo and Exercise files for Advanced Power BI
+# Demo and Exercise files for Advanced Power BI